 Maltitol can perform the same functions without the need to add intense sweetener.

 A recent study comparing various sugar substitutes in terms of numerous sensory criteria showed that chocolate made with Maltitol is the closest to that made with sucrose.

 The solubility of Maltitol, being similar to that of sucrose, allows chocolates to melt in the mouth.
-The smoothness of chocolate also depends on the final particle size obtained by refining process.
-Chocolate made with Maltitol does not interfere with this process and final particle size can be reduced below the threshold perceptible by the tongue without any problem.
+The smoothness of chocolate also depends on the final particle size obtained by the refining process.
+Low sugar chocolate made with Maltitol does not interfere with this process and final particle size can be reduced below the threshold perceptible by the tongue without any problem.

 Because it is metabolized differently from other sugars, the amount of calories in Maltitol is almost half that of sugar.

 Depending on the amount of cocoa butter used, Maltitol can reduce the calorie count in chocolate from 10% to 25%.

 A study shows that Maltitol induces a very low glycaemic response that is less than that of chocolate made with sucrose.
 The low sugar chocolate made from Maltitol can be eaten as part of a diabetic diet (under medical supervision).

 Maltitol is widely authorized throughout the world in European union, the directive pertaining to the use of sweeteners allows polyols- including Maltitol to be used in products with cocoa base identified as energy reduced or having no added sugar.

 Maltitol avoids water release during the conching processes.
 It has a low hygroscopicity.
 The risks of chocolate gaining water, during the manufacturing process and storage are just insignificant.

 The viscosity and shelf life of low sugar chocolate – made with Maltitol – are the same as those of traditional chocolate.